Understanding Transactions and Payment Status

 |---|---|---|

-| Take Payment | Pending transactions | Opens the transaction for editing to record payments |
+| Take Payment | Pending transactions | Opens the transaction for editing to record payments and finalise the sale |

 | Refund | Completed transactions | Opens the refund dialog to reverse the transaction |